importPI19fromDHGE/k8s-gr4/app/README.md

 MARIADB_TABLE=main \
 <executable>
 ```
 In development the `.env` file can be edited and the variables set inside will be provided during runtime.
+This shouldn't be used for production usage.

 ## Endpoints
 > adjust url/port if using provided example curl commands (depending on environment variables)